 The Contractor also will decide and take disciplinary action against the workman if he is found to have committed any acts of misconduct and take disciplinary action as deemed necessary including discharge or dismissal after compliance with the labour law.

-Contract can be terminated by the Bank by giving 30 days prior notice.

-Rate quoted will be valid upto as mentioned in work order & Bank will not bear any additional cost.
-However, difference amount of minimum wages if any, due to revision will be reimbursed by the Bank upon production of documentary evidence against your quote in Sl.No A of BOQ.,4, as amended up-to-date
+Rate quoted will be valid upto completion of contract period and will not bear any additional cost.
+Contractor must not sub-let any portion of the contract.

-Validity Period : ……………..from ………..to…………..
+The contractor shall discharge obligations as provided under various applicable statutory enactments including the Employees Provident Fund & Miscellaneous Provisions Act, 1952, the Employees State Insurance (ESI) Act, 1948, the Contract Labour (Regulation & Abolition) Act, 1970, the Inter-State Migrant workman (Regulation of employment & conditions of Service) Act, 1979, The Minimum Wages Act, 1948, the Payment of Wages Act, 1936, The Workmen’s Compensation Act, 1923 and other relevant Act, Rules and Regulations, instructions etc. issued / enforced from time to time, as amended up-to-date.

+The payment will be released on submission of the following certificate by the contractor/s:

+We are maintaining proper records w.r.t. payment of wages and statutory dues to all our employees and the same are being paid.

+That we have paid the minimum wages to all the workers employed by us as per the wages announced by Government of National Capital of Delhi vide their latest notification.
+Copy of salary receipt enclosed.

+We have paid / deposited all the statutory dues i.e. PF and ESI of our employees in ______________.
+The copy of challan for the month of ________ is enclosed herewith.

+We as a contractor is following all the statutory rules and provisions as required by law and indemnify you against all the consequences arising out of this payment.

+21. Period of Contract: ……………..from ………..to………….. i.e for a period of 3 ( three) years from the date of execution of Agreement/Work Order whichever is earlier.

-14).
-Frequency of Paynent : Payment of service contract charges will be made by General Administration Deptt, UCO Bank, Head Office against your monthly bill to be raised after satisfactory completion of each monthly service.
+22 Frequency of Payments : Payment of service contract charges will be made by General Administration Deptt, UCO Bank, Head Office against your monthly bill to be raised after satisfactory completion of each monthly service.
 For non-attendance of operating/maintenance personnel on any day, penalty at double the pro-data rate will be deducted from your monthly bill.
-Sucessful contractor/s have to submit following documents with monthly bill for making payment.
+Sucessful contractor/s have to submit following documents with monthly bill for making payment.Other statutory deductions like income tax etc will be deducted as per rule.

 Copy of Service card/attendance sheet duly signed by Bank official .